- > Big Sur release date

 The latest beta version of Big Sur is 11.3.
 We have more information about what that version will bring to the general public when it launches below.

 We also have a round up of the possible features coming in macOS 12.

 Big Sur release date

-As we expected, Apple's 10 November 'One More Thing' event played host to the first wave of Apple Silicon-powered Macs and gave us the release date of macOS Big Sur - Thursday 12 November. macOS Big Sur is out now!
+As we expected, Apple's 10 November 'One More Thing' event played host to the first wave of Apple Silicon-powered Macs and gave us the release date of macOS Big Sur - Thursday 12 November.
+Which means macOS Big Sur is out now!

 Can't see Big Sur?
 You should see an alert pop up on your screen via Notification Centre, or you might have to go to Software Update via System Preferences (by clicking on the Apple logo in the top left).
 If the update is there you will see it.
 If you still can't see it click on this link for Big Sur on the Mac App Store.